Skip to content

 Polar Covalent Bond

 The electrons are unequally shared between two atoms When a chemical bond involves “the sharing of a pair of electrons by two atoms in a molecule”, it is generally called a covalent bond.
-When the electrons are unequally shared between Read More …
+In a polar covalent bond, the Read More …

 bonding

-IONIC BONDS An ionic bond is formed by the complete transfer of electrons between atoms.
-THE IONIC BOND LOVE STORY An ionic bond is formed between elements of drastically different electronegativities, which are typically found between metals and non-metals.
-Read More …
+An ionic bond An ionic bond is formed between elements of large differences in electronegativities, which are typically found between metals and non-metals.
+The atom that loses the electron(s) becomes a positively charged ion called a cation, and the one Read More …

 bonding